 15. Divide your drawer storage

 Make the most of every inch of your new drawers with clever organization.

 Choose from adjustable dividers and boxes that allow you to compartmentalise interiors as you wish, or purpose-made fittings to store sharp knives, cutlery, utensils, jars, bottles, cling film and foil.

 Non-slip surfaces, moveable pegs and plate holders ensure the safe storage of china and pans, so that they don’t slide about each time you open the drawer.

-Kitchen storage can come in many forms other than traditional wall cupboards.
+Kitchen storage can come in many forms other than traditional wall cupboards, whose bulk can make a small space feel still more crowded.
 Open shelving is a great option if you are the proud owner of an impressive crockery collection, or are a keen cook who appreciates having ingredients close at hand.

 Having everything on display, however, is not for the faint-hearted as it requires a certain amount of dedication to keep shelves looking smart.

 An island is a great way of bringing heavy blocks of furniture off the walls.
 Replace crowded walls with storage in the island: drawers can be used to store utensils and pans below an island hob, a dishwasher, integrated bins and drawer for cleaning materials close to an island sink.